retr0h/py-gilt/README.md

 # go-gilt

-Gilt is a tool which aims to make Ansible repo management, manageable.
+Gilt is a tool which aims to make repo management, manageable.
 Gilt clones repositories at a particular version, then overlays the repository to the provided destination.
+An alternate approach to "vendoring".

 What makes Gilt interesting, is the ability to overlay particular files and/or directories from the specified repository to given destinations.
-This is quite helpful when working with Ansible, since libraries, plugins, and playbooks are often shared, but [Galaxy][1] has no mechanism to cleanly handle this.
+This is quite helpful for those using Ansible, since libraries, plugins, and playbooks are often shared, but Ansible's [Galaxy][1] has no mechanism to handle this.

 [1]: https://docs.ansible.com/ansible/latest/reference_appendices/galaxy.html

 ## Port

-This project is a port of [Gilt](http://gilt.readthedocs.io/en/latest/), it is not 100% compatible with the python version, and not yet complete.
+This project is a port of [Gilt](http://gilt.readthedocs.io/en/latest/), it is not 100% compatible with the python version, and aims to correct some poor decisions made in the python version of Gilt.

+This version of Gilt does not provide built in locking, unlike our python friend.
+If one wishes to use locking, [flock(1)](https://linux.die.net/man/1/flock) should be used.

 ## Installation